roman-milk/roman-milk.github.io/my-whores.md

  "That didn't stop you before."

  "I keep telling you Roxanna, that time was your doing.
 All I did was respond to what you started.
 Did I like it?
 Hell yes I did, but I didn't start it, you did.
 All I did was go along once you got me hard and hot.
-Report_Story #2